• Skip to primary navigation

 4. Dremel 8220-1/28 12-Volt Max Cordless Rotary Tool Kit- Engraver

 Low-stress Spin.
 The rotation of the Dremel, based on user feedback, is extremely conducive to a pet’s patience.
-The two speeds of said rotation offer a simple, elegant solution to your dog’s ever-growing nails.
+The two speeds of said rotation offer a simple, elegant solution to trimming dog nails.

-Fast Charge: Taking only about 3 hours to gain full power, the Dremel is ready to go in a snap.
-An LED light serves as an indicator the device is charging, and the straight-forward platform defines itself as an effortless experience for consumers.
+Fast Charge.
+Taking only about 45 minutes to gain full power, the Dremel 8220 is ready to go in a snap.

-Pros: With 1/2 inch diameter sanding bands and quiet ambient noise, the Dremel cares as much about your dogs as you do.
+With 1/2 inch diameter sanding bands, fine-tunable power levels, and quiet ambient noise, the Dremel cares as much about your dogs as you do, even with its more generalist models like this one.

 CHECK LATEST PRICE ➤